 - SMETS2 External Costs: Expenditure to our FSPs is based on contractual payments and represents DCC's largest cash outflow.
 Operational costs are stable with variability expected on the programme spend, most notably the two annual June and November release which includes SEC Modifications. - SMETS1: Expenditure on SMETS1 is now stable and is based on contract payments following go-live.
-There is some variability expected on one-off migration support activities in RY22/23. - Network Evolution: Network Evolution includes a number of programmes in their infancy with some key decisions still to be made.
-The costs and timing of payments for this programme are expected to be material but are still relatively uncertain at this stage.
-During RY22/23 DCC has arranged long term financing for the CH&N DBT programme to smooth DCC charges to customers over 5 years. - Resource costs: the timing of recruitment and volume of FTE can be impacted by any changes in key programmes.
+There is some variability expected on one-off migration support activities in RY23/24. - Network Evolution: Network Evolution covers a wide range of programmes focused on the preparation for the 4G mass roll out commencing in summer 2025.
+The costs and timing for this programme are material.
+Both programme team and finance function continue to track spend against the programme forecast.
+Since RY22/23 DCC has arranged long term financing for the CH&N DBT programme to smooth DCC charges to customers over a 5 year period. - Resource costs: the timing of recruitment and volume of FTE can be impacted by any changes in key programmes.
 We tend to find that short-term FTE can been required for longer to support any additional activity required which was not known in sufficient detail at the beginning of the year.